 - Your breadcrumb setup.
 Are pages nested correctly and set in the right categories?
 Maintaining a logical internal structure is very important for showing search engines that your pages are worth indexing.

 While this won’t require you to become an IT expert, you will need to either get to grips with all of these concepts or consult with someone who knows exactly how to check these things and make any required changes.

 Where indexing fits in your SEO strategy

 When companies think about how SEO plays into their marketing strategies, they tend to view technical SEO considerations as low-priority concerns.
 Other SEO considerations such as content marketing or social media outreach are more creative and thus viewed as more glamorous and interesting.

 The problem with this line of thinking, of course, is that overlooking the technical fundamentals is extremely foolish.
-If you budget for a lengthy campaign of paid advertising, social media work, content production and brand advocacy, but fail to realize that you’re building authority around a link that cannot be indexed in Google, it will amount to a futile investment — as soon as the campaign ends, your traffic will all but disappear once again.
+If you budget for a lengthy campaign of paid advertising, social media work, content production and brand advocacy, but fail to realize that you’re building authority around a page that cannot be indexed in Google, it will amount to a futile investment — as soon as the campaign ends, your traffic will all but disappear once again.

 Using indexes for competitor research

 Leaving aside your own indexing, there’s another aspect of search indexes that warrants a mention: competitor research.
-Through looking at which pages your competitor’s index (and which ones they don’t), you can get an idea of what they’re doing and have the opportunity to reverse engineer their strategies.
+By looking at which pages your competitor’s index (and which ones they don’t), you can get an idea of what they’re doing and have the opportunity to reverse engineer their strategies.

 Just think about how much information is readily available to you at no cost through simple Google searches.
 If you invest a little time in reviewing how other companies in your industry handle indexing, backlinks and search results in general, you’ll get a lot out of it.